M4nty/Personals/SurvivalManual.wiki/Alimentação.md

 8-40\.
 A simple twitch-up snare uses two forked sticks, each with a long and short leg ([Figure 8-8](#fig8-8)).
 Bend the twitch-up and mark the trail below it.
 Drive the long leg of one forked stick firmly into the ground at that point.
 Ensure the cut on the short leg of this stick is parallel to the ground.
 Tie the long leg of the remaining forked stick to a piece of cordage secured to the twitch-up.
 Cut the short leg so that it catches on the short leg of the other forked stick.
 Extend a noose over the trail.
 Set the trap by bending the twitch-up and engaging the short legs of the forked sticks.
 When an animal catches its head in the noose, it pulls the forked sticks apart, allowing the twitch-up to spring up and hang the prey.

-**NOTE:** Do not use green sticks for the trigger.
+**IMPORTANTE:** Do not use green sticks for the trigger.
 The sap that oozes out could glue them together.

 <a name="fig8-8"></a>![Figure 8-8\.
 Twitch-Up Snare](fig08-08.png)